Kathryn L. Conway

 In addition to practicing law, Kate is committed to serving those less fortunate.
 Currently, she serves on the associate board of Chicago Jesuit Academy, a non-profit middle school located on the west side of Chicago and Sarah's Inn, a non-profit dedicated to providing resources to and improving the lives of those affected by domestic violence.

-In her free time, Kate enjoys cooking and spending time with her newborn son, Elliot, her husband, Conor, and their two rescue dogs, Tucker and Seamus.
+In her free time, Kate enjoys cooking and spending time with her husband, two children and two rescue dogs.

 Results